onewelcome/identity-cloud-documentation/docs/products/access/topics/look-and-feel/index.md

 # Look and feel

-Some of the functionality of Onegini Access can be accessed via a web browser.
+Some of the functionality of OneWelcome Access can be accessed via a web browser.
 The look and feel topic guides are focused on how to adapt the pages to your requirements.

 * [Templates](templates/templates.md)